jts272/pp3-lidl-bake-mate/README.md

 [Please refer to the program's accompanying spreadsheet](https://docs.google.com/spreadsheets/d/1F5qGL73_mbY4tX07SAwo8x-ooswImLdlVWjapZWEyjg/edit#gid=1612631949)

 Bake plans are sent to each store by the internal Back Office system.
-The Google Sheet functions to replicate this database.
-In the deployed program, the sheet uses real-world figures from an actual Lidl store operating in the Newton- Aycliffe region.
+The Google Sheet serves to replicate this database.
+In the deployed program, the sheet uses real-world figures from an actual Lidl store operating in the Newton-Aycliffe region.
 Figures are from a three-day span in week 52, 2022.
 In real-world deployment, there would be ongoing communication between the database and program.
 However, this scenario has simulated as three day period of time as a proof-of-concept.

 The sheet serves as a reference point for the program to use, much like how current in-store staff refer to their paper bakery plans.
-The sheet contains an item reference sheet and the bakery plan for the given day as its own worksheet.
+The sheet contains an item reference sheet and bakery plans for the given day as its own worksheet.

 <details>